joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/30/nyregion/emerson-marist-poll-mamdani-nyc-mayor.html

 **Here’s the latest.**\
-`By Jeffery C. Mays`\
+`By Jeffery C. Mays and Matthew Haag`\
 https://nytimes.com/live/2025/10/30/nyregion/nyc-mayor-election-news/heres-the-latest

 **N.Y.C.
 Mayor’s Race Live Updates: Two New Polls Show Mamdani With Commanding Lead**\
-`Zohran Mamdani continues to do well in surveys of likely voters, as his main rivals, Andrew M. Cuomo and Curtis Sliwa, strive to catch him.`\
+`Zohran Mamdani continues to do well in surveys of likely voters, as his main rivals, Andrew M. Cuomo and Curtis Sliwa, strive to catch him.
+More than 370,000 New Yorkers have already voted early.`\
 https://nytimes.com/live/2025/10/30/nyregion/nyc-mayor-election-news

 **A 'brilliant' mind: Nebraska volleyball freshman Manaia Ogbechie aims to change the game**\